In addition to the protocols below, all Girl Scout policies and

 Also adhere to the following protocols:

-· Masks must be worn by anyone over the age of eight when in indoor
+· Masks must be worn by anyone over the age of two when in indoor

 spaces, using public transportation or outside when you're not